Last Updated on December 17, 2025 by Hannah Stephenson

 Go for: really good vibes

-I really like the way their menu is designed, because it’s laid out like a map so that you can find a flavour profile that suits you.
-That’s how I found my regular, Larry the No Drama Llama, which is a passion fruit martini in a llama shaped mug, with some candy floss on top because, well, why not?!
+I also like the way their menu is designed, because it’s laid out like a map so that you can find a flavour profile that suits you.
+That’s how I found my regular, Larry the No Drama Llama, which is a passion fruit martini in a llama-shaped mug.
+Oh, and has candy floss on top because, well, why not?!

-Cause & Effect currently has two locations in Cape Town, but I’ve heard that the Camps Bay strip one isn’t so great, so I say head to the waterfront.
-It’s actually right opposite the Cellar Club Tunnel I mentioned above so you could even hit two birds with one stone…
+Cause & Effect currently has two locations in Cape Town, but I’ve heard that the Camps Bay strip one isn’t so great, so head to the Waterfront branch.

 Food?
 No